String Quartet No. 6 (Bartók)

 The String Quartet No. 6 in D minor, Sz.
-114, BB 119, was the final string quartet that Béla Bartók wrote before his death in 1945.
+114, BB 119, was the final string quartet Hungarian composer Béla Bartók wrote before his death in 1945.

 The composition of the piece came at a very tumultuous time in the composer's life.
 With the outbreak of World War II and his mother's illness, Bartók returned to Budapest, where the quartet was finished in November.
 After his mother's death, Bartók decided to leave with his family for the United States.
 Additionally, he began experiencing pain in his right shoulder, which have been speculated as being early signs of the blood disorder that would eventually take his life.
 Due to the war, communication between Bartók and Székely was difficult, and the quartet was not premiered until 20 January 1941, when the Kolisch Quartet, to whom the work is dedicated, gave its premiere at the Town Hall in New York City.

 The quartet represents a departure from his previous two quartets, with a four movement scheme rather than the five movements of the previous two.
 Each movement of the piece begins with a slow introduction, which contributes to the nostalgic tone of the piece.

 Background

 The string quartet was begun in August 1939 in Saanen, Switzerland, where Bartók was a guest of his patron, the conductor Paul Sacher.
 Shortly after he completed the Divertimento for String Orchestra on the 17th, he started on a commission for his friend, the violinist Zoltán Székely.
 Székely was acting as intermediary for the New Hungarian Quartet, who had given the Budapest premiere of the String Quartet No. 5.

 During the composition of the piece, the Second World War began.
 After Germany's annexation of Austria in 1938, it became difficult for Bartók to get his works published, and, by extension, to receive royalties from them.
 This led to the composer seeking a publishing contract with Boosey & Hawkes.
 In addition to the state of the world being tumultuous so too was the composer's life.
 In December 1939, after the completion of the quartet, Bartók learned of his mother's death.
 Bartók then decided to leave with his family for the United States.
 Additionally, his own health began to fail.
 The early signs of a blood disorder began showing for which Bartók would undergo hydrotherapy.

 It can be seen from Bartók's sketches that he had intended the last movement to have a quick, Romanian folk dance-like character with an aksak rhythmic character, but he abandoned this plan, whether motivated by pure compositional logic or despair at the impending death of his mother and the unfolding catastrophe of the war.